 The Gospels tell us that the Disciples recognised Jesus after his resurrection in the breaking of bread and so as we look to recognise the resurrected Christ in our lives, we also share the Eucharist each week (otherwise known as the Mass, Lord’s Supper or Holy Communion), in commemoration of the Last Supper and hope of the eternal worship of heaven.

-A Holy Eucharist is a re-enactment of the Last Supper, the final meal that Jesus Christ shared with his disciples before His arrest, trial and eventual crucifixion.
-At the meal Jesus gave thanks for bread and wine and shared the meal with them, telling them to remember Him whenever they shared bread and wine in the future.
+A Holy Eucharist the second sacrament instituted by Christ in holy scripture.
+It is a re-enactment of the Last Supper—the meal that Jesus Christ shared with his disciples before his crucifixion and resurrection.
+At the meal Jesus gave thanks for bread and wine and shared the meal with them, telling them to remember him whenever they shared bread and wine in the future.
 He then breaks bread with them each time he appears to them after his resurrection.
 In fact, sometimes it is only in the ‘breaking of bread’ that they recognise who the resurrected Jesus really is.

 Sharing bread and wine, then, is identified in scripture as the way we recognise Jesus in our midst.
 By holding the Eucharist centrally, we the Church ensure that our practice remains authentic to Jesus’ teaching and example.
 By receiving these gifts we receive Christ’s sacred body, which makes us whole and fuels us spiritually; and together we become the ‘Body of Christ’ (the Church).